How to Create an Inclusive Classroom: 12 Tips for Teachers

 Keep these short and simple, so everyone can understand them.
 Try to make these rules not about learning, specifically, but about ensuring everyone feels safe and respected.

-- Respect the property of others – don't break it or take it
+- Always respect the property of others

 - Everyone has the right to feel safe and respected

 - Everyone has the right to express themselves and be listened to